-France is a country abounding with rich culinary traditions.
+France is a country with rich culinary traditions.
 The food diversity is inspiring and quite often overwhelming – we’re often left with the question, How can we fit it all in?
-Even within the confines of Provence, the ability to eat an intricate salade Niçoise one afternoon & a fragrant bouillabaisse the next is enough to make your taste buds spin.
+Even within the confines of Provence, the ability to eat a refreshing salade Niçoise one afternoon & a steaming bouillabaisse the next is enough to make your taste buds spin.

-Far from a guide to the “what” of Provencal meals, this is an outline of the “how” – how meals are eaten in the south of France.
+Far from a guide to the “what” of Provençal meals, this is more of an outline of the “how” – how meals are eaten in the south of France.

 The first meal of the day is generally a quick affair.
 Much like their southern cousins in Italy, the French prefer their petit déjeuner to consist of a croissant, or similar type of brioche, and a coffee.
-Coffee choices range from an Italian-style espresso, café crème (coffee with milk also known as café au lait), or a cappuccino.
-Although you will find pastries so light & buttery you’ll be tempted to have a second or even third, don’t expect the same quality from French coffee.
-Apart from kissing-cousin Nice, Italians still corner the market in the bean-brewing biz.
+Coffee choices range from an Italian-style espresso, café long, café crème (coffee with milk also known as café au lait), or a cappuccino.
+Pastries so light & buttery you’ll be tempted to have a second or even a third.

-A full lunch in Provence follows the same menu format as dinner, with entrée (starter), plate (main course), and dessert options.
-There are no set requirements to order all of the courses, and you can just as easily find patrons ordering a glass of wine & a bucket of moules frites as digging into a crêpe at a portside café.
+A full lunch in Provence follows the same menu format as dinner, with an entrée (starter), plat (main course), and dessert options.
+There are no set requirements to order all of the courses, and you can just as easily find diners ordering a glass of wine & a bucket of moules frites as digging into a crêpe at a portside café.

 *tip: For low-cost lunch options, many boulangeries offer takeaway sandwiches and/or salads for quick meals on-the-go.
-Alternatively, collect your own sandwich fare from the local market & set up your own mid-day picnic.
+Alternatively, collect your own sandwich fare from the local market & set up a mid-day picnic.

-Menu offerings vary greatly, but will most certainly include entrée, main dish, and dessert options.
+Menu offerings vary greatly, but will most certainly include an entrée, main dish, and dessert options.
 Be sure to take note of the rich & varied seafood offerings found particularly along the coast.
 At dinner, although not obligatory, it is more common to order all of the courses.
 Restaurants also offer set menu options known as the formule.
-Formule combination vary, but you will usually be given two options to choose from for your entrée, plate, & dessert (see photo below).
-The higher the price, the more “sophisticated” the choices & your menu may or may not include an aperitif.
-The menu formule is quite popular & often the best value of the evening.
+Formule combinations vary, but you will usually be given two options to choose from for your entrée, plat, & dessert (see photo below).
+The higher the price, the more “sophisticated” the choices, and your menu may or may not include an aperitif.
+The menu “formule” is quite popular & often the best value of the evening.